-- A. Orientation: The Leadership Team, in collaboration with the District, is responsible for maintaining an orientation program on school-based shared decision-making for all new employees of the school, interested family members, students and others, which includes an explanation of how decisions are made and what processes exist to provide input. - B. Guidelines: The leadership team shall use the following principles to guide their shared decision-making processes: - 1. focuses on meeting academic needs of students including closing the gap among cohorts of students as identified by NCLB. - 2. people most impacted in the decision are involved in the discussions - 3. how decisions impact student, staff and community - 4. promotes professional development of staff at the site and build collegial relationships and foster a professional climate - 5. promotes active parent and community involvement
+- A. Orientation: The Leadership Team, in collaboration with the District, is responsible for maintaining an orientation program on school-based shared decision-making for all new employees of the school, interested family members, students and others, which includes an explanation of how decisions are made and what processes exist to provide input. - B. Guidelines: The leadership team shall use the following principles to guide their shared decision-making processes: - 1. focuses on meeting academic needs of students including closing the gap. - 2. people most impacted in the decision are involved in the discussions - 3. how decisions impact student, staff and community - 4. promotes professional development of staff at the site and build collegial relationships and foster a professional climate - 5. promotes active parent and community involvement